dkapesa/AI-Verification-Copilot/README.md

 **AI Verification Copilot** is a production-style internal fraud triage and decisioning system designed to simulate the type of tooling used by identity verification and trust & safety teams to review potentially suspicious verification cases.

 The project is being built as a full-stack engineering portfolio piece with a strong focus on backend systems, structured tool execution, agent-based orchestration, human-in-the-loop workflows, auditability, and evaluation discipline.
 The current implementation includes a working FastAPI backend, PostgreSQL persistence, SQLAlchemy models, Alembic migrations, paginated case APIs, and audit logging.
-The next phase introduces a deterministic tooling layer for fraud checks before moving into LLM-based orchestration.
+The current implementation includes a deterministic fraud tooling layer capable of executing multiple risk analysis tools in parallel.
+The next phase introduces agent-based orchestration for automated decision making.

 ---